confetti-framework/docs/configuration.md

 ### Retrieving Environment Configuration

 All the variables listed in this file will be loaded when your application is running for the first time.
 However, you may use the `env` package to retrieve values from these variables in your configuration files.
-In fact, if you view the Lanvard configuration files, you will notice several of the options already using this package:
+In fact, if you view the Confetti configuration files, you will notice several of the options already using this package:

     env.String("APP_URL"),
     env.StringOr("APP_URL", "http://localhost"),